utkvishwas/RedPaper/README.md

 <h1 align="center">RedPaper</h1>
-<h3 align="center">A Windows application that automatically changes your desktop wallpaper by fetching images from Reddit subreddits.
-The application includes a 24-hour timer to prevent excessive downloads and comes with a complete Windows installer.</h3>
+<h3 align="center">A lightweight Windows system tray application that automatically changes your desktop wallpaper by fetching top images from any Reddit subreddit.</h3>

 ---